IgorDeepakM/SpacePony/README.md

 ### Added an extra capability, nhb.

-* Added the extra cability called **nhb**.
+* Added the extra capability called **nhb**.
 The nhb capability makes it possible to mutably share a class among actors.
-This is inteded when it is possible to mutably share a class when the class has implemented some form of custom synchronization like atomics or mutexes.
+This is intended for when it is possible to mutably share a class when the class has implemented some form of custom synchronization like atomics or mutexes.

   ```pony
   class NhbClass